catgriffin85/pp4-serenity-escape-spa/README.md

 After creating my first database, I changed the name of the model but it didn’t change the name of the database.
 I deleted the migration and migrated again but that didn’t fix it.
 I had to add code to the meta class to change the name of the database which then worked.

+During testing I found a bug on the Update Appointment page.
+When updating their appointment, users were allowed to book a slot that was already booked by another user.
+This functionality is available in the main book appointment form but not in the update appointment form.
+I updated my code to include a check for an existing appointment and the bug was fixed.

 <strong>Unfixed Bugs</strong>